AndySAnker/MetalFinder/data/README.md

 The xyz-files from 6 to 200 atoms are available to download from this link: https://sid.erda.dk/share_redirect/bQUUaFwSMk

 The PDF dataset simulated with seed 37 is available to download from this link: https://sid.erda.dk/share_redirect/hP36fSyP90

+The tree-based model trained with seed 37 and 100 PDFs/xyz-file in the training set and 15 PDFs/xyz-file in the validation set and the test set respectively is available to download from this link: https://sid.erda.dk/share_redirect/ev4rwOjEZo